elunna/recipes/sides_and_appetizers/creamed spinach.md

 Yield:

 ## Ingredients
-2 packages (10 ounces each) frozen spinach, thawed
+2 packages (10 oz each) frozen spinach, thawed
-2 tablespoons clarified butter or ghee
+2 tbsp clarified butter or ghee
 1/2 onion, finely diced
 3 cloves garlic, minced
-1 can (13.5 ounces) full-fat coconut milk
+1 can (13.5 oz) full-fat coconut milk
-1/4 teaspoon salt
+1/4 tsp salt
-1/4 teaspoon black pepper
+1/4 tsp black pepper

 ## Instructions
 1. DRAIN the thawed spinach by placing it in a